ericrenone/Federated-Agentic-Learning/README.md

 ### 3. Federated Aggregation (FedAvg-KL)
-To synchronize 1,000+ nodes, the framework employs **KL-Optimal Aggregation**, minimizing the global divergence across the population:
+To synchronize 1,000+ nodes, the framework employs **KL-Optimal Aggregation**, minimizing the global divergence across the population.

 ---